 - 1. The quality of data about Indigeneity varies substantially between jurisdictions and data sources.
 Caution should be exercised when interpreting these data.
 It is recommended that these data be viewed in close conjunction with information about the data quality. - 2.
-CSTDA NMDS data are generated by processes that deliver services to people.
-It is assumed that these processes involve the assessment of disability support needs following broadly consistent principles and practices across jurisdictions.
-However, this assumption is untested. - 3.
+DS/CSTDA NMDS data are generated by processes that deliver services to people.
+It is assumed that these processes involve the determination of eligibility and the assessment of disability support needs following broadly consistent principles across jurisdictions, although it is known that differing assessment tools are in use across jurisdictions.
+This assumption is untested. - 3.
 Data measuring the Indigenous potential population is not explicitly available for the required time point and so has been estimated from several different data sources under several key assumptions.
 Previous research has confirmed that Indigenous Australians experience severe or profound core activity limitation at more than twice the rate as non-Indigenous Australians but relative rates by age group and sex, across states and territories and remoteness areas, have not been fully investigated.
 In particular, caution should be exercised in comparing indicators for jurisdictions with very different remoteness area distributions of Indigenous population. - 4.
 The use of 2006 Census data to adjust underlying age-sex specific rates of severe or profound core activity limitation to account for the higher level of disability among Indigenous Australians involves mixing self-report data from a relatively simple instrument for measuring need for assistance with sample survey data collected by trained interviewers using a comprehensive survey instrument.
 The cultural appropriateness for Indigenous people of data collection instruments designed for the total population is not known; nor is it known how this, combined with different data collection methods, impacts on the accuracy of the estimated Indigenous potential population used in this indicator. - 5.
 There are issues with the consistency of the numerator and denominator for this performance indicator, as the numerator and denominator are drawn from differently defined populations and different data sources.